floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 ## Mass Effect 3 is a War Game

 There's a lot of fuss made in game criticism over how a game's gameplay relates to its underlying themes.
-Say what you want about ME3, but it does an *great* job of relating the gameplay to the world its set in.
+Say what you want about ME3, but it does an *great* job of relating the gameplay to the world it's set in.
 This is a universe at war, and the game *feels* like it.

 The combat has been revamped and upgraded a lot, the pace of everything is much faster, and the dialogue is shorter and snappier.
 Some of this has been attributed to rushed development, but it also fits here.
 This is a game about wartime.
 Things are meant to be a little more brusque.
 The combat and fighting *should* be the focus of a game about an inter-galactic war.